faizilham/msc-thesis/main/ch6_collection_extension.typ

   wide "where:" \
   wide u'_i = "replace"(Gamma', u_i) "for each" u_i\
   wide Gamma' = "combine"(union.big_(t_i "is Function") unify (Gamma, t_i, alpha_i) union union.big_(t_i) unify(Gamma, u_i, v_i)) \
-  wide ... "(rest of the definitions)"\
+  wide ... "(rest of the definitions)"
 $
 ]

-We also update the unification function $unify$ so that it can handle unification between utilization values and variables.
-The unification between a required utilization value $u$ and a concrete utilization value $u'$ is defined by the relation $u' leqsq u$.
+We also update the unification function $unify$ so that it can handle unification between utilization statuses and variables.
+The unification between a required utilization status $u$ and a concrete utilization status $u'$ is defined by the relation $u' leqsq u$.
 Notice that the unification is in the contraposition order when unifying the parameters of a function type.

 $
   unify(Gamma, omega, u) = Gamma[omega |-> Gamma(omega) union {u}]\